HL7/fhir-shorthand/input/pagecontent/shorthand.md

 * valueQuantity units = UCUM#mm[Hg] "mmHg"
 ```

 Note that since `Observation.component` is a `BackboneElement`, the example above must use the path `Observation.component` for the `Parent` value.
-It is also possible, however, to specify a FHIR type as the value for `Parent`.
+It is also possible, however, to specify a FHIR complex data type as the value for `Parent`.
 This would allow the slice to be used wherever there is an array of that type.
 For example:

 ```
 Slice:    NPI